Dave9400/HODLRaceDAO/contracts/DEPLOYMENT_INSTRUCTIONS.md

-# NASCORNClaimV2 Deployment Instructions
+# APEXClaimV2 Deployment Instructions

 ## Step 1: Deploy via Remix IDE

 1. **Open Remix IDE**: Go to https://remix.ethereum.org/

 2. **Create New File**:
-   - In the file explorer, create a new file: `NASCORNClaimV2.sol`
+   - In the file explorer, create a new file: `APEXClaimV2.sol`
-   - Copy the entire contents of `contracts/NASCORNClaimV2.sol` into this file
+   - Copy the entire contents of `contracts/APEXClaimV2.sol` into this file

 3. **Compile Contract**:
    - Go to the "Solidity Compiler" tab (left sidebar)
    - Select compiler version: `0.8.20` or higher
-   - Click "Compile NASCORNClaimV2.sol"
+   - Click "Compile APEXClaimV2.sol"
    - Verify there are no errors

 4. **Deploy Contract**:
    - Go to "Deploy & Run Transactions" tab
    - Environment: Select "Injected Provider - MetaMask"
    - Make sure MetaMask is connected to **Base Sepolia** network
-   - Select contract: `NASCORNClaimV2`
+   - Select contract: `APEXClaimV2`
    - Constructor parameters:
-     - `_token`: `0x4578B2246f4A01432760d3e36CACC6fACca3c8a1` (Mock NASCORN token address)
+     - `_token`: `0x4578B2246f4A01432760d3e36CACC6fACca3c8a1` (Mock APEX token address)
      - `_signer`: Get this from your backend signer wallet address (the address corresponding to CLAIM_SIGNER_PRIVATE_KEY)
    - Click "Deploy"
    - Confirm transaction in MetaMask